Quantum Cosmology: Inclusion of inhomogeneities and the semiclassical picture

 The problem is that we have no measurement crutch in quantum cosmology.
 This is a problem that persists also in the full theory and is a consequence of background independence.
 Only in a background of space and time can we make observations.
 An expectation value formulated in a theory deprived of that background is deprived of its interpretation (and justification) through measurement.

 A background independent quantum theory may thus be freed from a physical Hilbert space structure.\footnote{This does not pertain the necessity to define an auxiliary or kinematical Hilbert space in order to define (not necessarily self-adjoint) operators.} It should keep linearity, since the superposition principle is not linked to observation, but it should dismiss the inner product as it is not clear how to endow it with a meaning in a timeless context (a clear statement on these issues is given in \cite{Vilenkin}).

-A Hilbert-space structure may, however, be needed on an effective level for quantum gravitational systems embedded in a semiclassical universe; a typical situation is a quantum black hole \cite{paulo}.
+A Hilbert-space structure may, however, be needed at an effective level for quantum gravitational systems embedded in a semiclassical universe; a typical situation is a quantum black hole \cite{paulo}: there, one has a Schr\"odinger equation in which the time parameter $t$ is the WKB time coming from the semiclassical universe, but where the Hamiltonian is the indefinite Hamiltonian from the Wheeler--DeWitt equation as applied to the black hole.

 Due to the linear structure of quantum gravity, the total quantum state is a superposition of many macroscopic branches even in the semiclassical situation, each branch containing a corresponding version of the observer (the various versions of the observer usually do not know of each other due to decoherence).
 This is often referred to as the `many-worlds (or Everett) interpretation of quantum theory`, although only one {\em quantum} world (described by the full $\Psi$) exists.

-We saw here that classical structures such as time arise only under certain conditions.
-It is in these regimes that we expect a physical Hilbert-space structure.
-Only here can we make connnection with measurements.